-[VCBB ADDITION TO MODEL: Fixed Wireless Modifications
+[VCBB ADDITION TO MODEL: 5G Home Fixed Wireless Modifications

-The range and reliability of wireless signals is impacted by a variety of variables.
+The range, capacity, and reliability of wireless signals is impacted by a variety of variables.
 Known as free space loss, wireless signals weaken as they travel farther from their point of transmission.
-The effectiveness of wireless signals is further impacted by line-of-sight obstacles that impede propagation of wireless signals, including foliage, topography, and weather-all common features across Vermont.17
+In addition, a number of variables impact the capacity of fixed wireless networks, which is not reflected in the Federal Communications Commission's (FCC's) Broadband Data Collection (BDC).
+The effectiveness of wireless signals is further impacted by line-of-sight obstacles that impede propagation of wireless signals, including foliage, topography, and weather - all common features across Vermont.

 Vermont is a place that is well-known for its heavy tree canopy and variable landscape.
 Known as the Green Mountain State, Vermont is the fourth most forested state in the country, with 78 percent of its land covered in forest according to the Vermont Agency of Natural Resources.
-Buring the late spring, summer, and early fall, foliage is particularly dense, meaning that, for a significant portion of the year, Vermont residents served by terrestrial fixed wireless may have diminished service.
+During the late spring, summer, and early fall, foliage is particularly dense, meaning that, for a significant portion of the year, Vermont residents served by terrestrial 5G fixed wireless may have diminished service.
 In addition to the challenge foliage presents, Vermont is a mountainous state where the Green Mountains run north and south through its center, the Taconic Mountains occupy the southwest portion of the state, and the Northeast Kingdom includes much of America's Northeastern Highlands.
 This creates valleys and peaks throughout the state that further hinder the propagation of wireless signals.